SkyOfSteel/AWS_Containerized_App/README.md

 6. Implement scalability and high availability features for the web application using Elastic Kubernetes Service.

 Optional tasks:

 1. Use Amazon CloudWatch to monitor the performance and health of the containerized web application.
 2. Use AWS ECS to automate the deployment process and manage the container lifecycle.
 3. Use AWS Step Functions to manage and secure communication between microservices running in the containerized web application.

-Skills needed:
-1. Understanding of containerization and Docker.
-2. Knowledge of Kubernetes and container orchestration.
-3. Familiarity with Elastic Container Registry and Elastic Kubernetes Service.
-4. Understanding of AWS infrastructure services such as AWS Load Balancer and Amazon CloudFront.
 </details>

 ## List of Required Services